NotsoFrostyy/Py-Image-Converter/README.md

 Open the exe and select: jpg to png/png to jpg/jpg to pdf

 To-do
-- Add an option to remove a background in a png
+- Add an option to remove a background in a png 🔳
-- optimize code
+- optimize code ✔
-- new GUI
+- new GUI ✔
-- link website to button
+- link website to button ✔
+- turn jpg/png to ico 🔳